SajiJohnMiranda/DoCoreAI/CONTRIBUTING-TESTERS.md

 ✔️ Suggest tweaks or improvements based on your findings.
 ✔️ Share your observations by opening a GitHub issue or submitting a PR.

-## 📝 How to Get Started:
+## 📝 How to Get Started :
+Set up the test environment.

 **Install python on your machine: https://www.python.org/downloads/**

 **Must create API Tokens to execute the prompts**  For eg: type "Groq API key" in google search

-1️⃣ Enter "pip install docoreai" in terminal
+1️⃣ Enter >> '**pip install docoreai**' in terminal
-        - download the test.py from https://github.com/SajiJohnMiranda/DoCoreAI/blob/main/tests/Quick%20Test/test.py  👈 (The API Keys have to be entered here)
+        - download the test.py from https://github.com/SajiJohnMiranda/DoCoreAI/blob/main/tests/Quick%20Test/test.py
+        - Create a .env file in the root folder.
+Enter the details as shown..

+            ```ini
+                # .env file
+                OPENAI_API_KEY="your-openai-api-key"
+                GROQ_API_KEY="your-groq-api-key"
+                MODEL_PROVIDER="groq"  # Choose 'openai' or 'groq'
+                MODEL_NAME='gemma2-9b-it' # Choose model  gpt-3.5-turbo, gemma2-9b-it etc
+                ```
+        - You may change The PROMPT and ROLE as per your test context
-        - Next run the command >> **python test.py**  & Start your test
+        - Next run the command >> '**python test.py**'  & Start your test

-    **OR**  Clone the repository & set up the test environment.

-2️⃣ Run DoCoreAI vs. normal LLM and compare results.
+2️⃣ Run DoCoreAI Response vs. Normal Response from LLMs and compare results.
 3️⃣ Document your insights and submit feedback via:

 GitHub Issues (if you found an inconsistency or improvement area)